Data Export

 1. Choose elements

-2. Data exports only
+2. Data Exports

-3. Enable Download
+3. Enable browser download

 The following sections explain the specifics and relations of those settings.